 The Pico was also released in South Korea by Samsung.
 Performance in the region was surprisingly strong, with South Korean Picos receiving a large number of translated software (and accessories) from both North America and Japan.
 Samsung also produced a large array of Korean-specific software, and at least two versions of the console were known to be released in this region.

 Pico models have also been spotted in the large and complex region for which Sega uses the single name "Asia".
-Little is known about these models.

 Despite being of Sega's most popular consoles, the Sega Pico is woefully under-documented.
 Its target audience (for the most part, Japanese children under 9) and subject matter means very little is understood about the system and it is not widely desired by fans of retro gaming.